 Manali Winter Carnival

-Gaiety and fanfare marks the week long Winter Carnival festival held in the first week of January at Manali.
+Gaiety and fanfare mark the week-long Winter Carnival festival held in the first week of January at Manali.
 Before a large number of Indian and foreign tourists, cultural teams from many states put up folk dance performances.
-Competitions in solo dance, group dance, fashion show, musical performances are organised and even a Winter Queen beauty pageant contest is held.
-Nearby in Solang Valley a skiing competition is conducted.
+Competitions in solo dance, group dance, fashion show, musical performances are organized and even a Winter Queen beauty pageant/contest is held.
+Nearby in Solang Valley, a skiing competition is also conducted.

 Lohri – Makar Sakranti

-Held soon after the Winter Solstice on 14th January, Makar Sakranti marks the ending of long cold nights by holding celebrations with an early morning bath followed by religious prayers and a feast with relatives, neighbours and other guests.
+Held soon after the Winter Solstice on 14th January, Makar Sankranti marks the ending of long cold nights by holding celebrations with an early morning bath followed by religious prayers and a festive, neighbours and other guests.
 An aromatic ‘Khichadi’ (black gram and rice cooked together) served with ‘ghee’, is the special dish for the occasion.
-Mass bathing at the Tattapani hot springs, on the banks of River Satluj, near Shimla draws a lot of devotees to the place for Makar Sakranti.
+Tattapani hot springs, on the banks of River Satluj, near Shimla draws a lot of devotees to the place for Mass bathing on this day.

 Phagli, celebrated mainly to usher in spring from mid January onwards, in Lahaul’s Pattan valley is held by worshipping Shiva, Naga and the goddess Hadimba.
 Ritual dishes are also cooked and eaten at Kinnaur’s Sazi (or Sazo), which comes around this time too.
 In Parvati-Tirthan valley of Kullu masked dancers move from village to village singing folk songs and performing skits.